sosukesuzuki/gen-toc/README.md

 `gen-toc` format a markdown with [Prettier](https://github.com/prettier/prettier) on default.
 If you don't want `gen-toc` to format, you can add `--noformat` option.

-If you don't want to use a heading of `## Table of Contents`, you can use a comment `<-- Table of Contents --> ` instead of a heading.
+If you don't want to use a heading of `## Table of Contents`, you can use a comment of `<-- Table of Contents --> ` instead of a heading.

 ```sh
 $ cat test.md